Convergence analysis of stochastic higher-order majorization-minimization algorithms: Introduction

-\textbf{Contributions}.
-This paper presents a stochastic higher-order algorithmic framework for minimizing finite-sum (possibly nonsmooth) optimization problems.
-Our framework is based on stochastic higher-order upper bound approximations of the (non)convex and/or (non)smooth finite-sum objective function, leading to a minibatch \textit{stochastic higher-order majorization-minimization} algorithm, which we call SHOM.
-We derive convergence guarantees for the SHOM algorithm for general optimization problems when the upper bounds approximate the finite-sum objective function up to an error that is $p \geq 1$ times differentiable and has a Lipschitz continuous $p $ derivative; we call such upper bounds \textit{stochastic higher-order surrogate} functions.
-More precisely, we derive asymptotic stationary point guarantees for nonconvex problems, and for convex ones we establish local linear convergence results, provided that the objective function is uniformly convex.
-Unlike existing stochastic variants of higher-order methods, which require the evaluation of a large number of higher derivatives (e.g. gradients, Hessians, etc) in each iteration to guarantee convergence, our method does not have this shortcoming.
-For instance, the simplest variant of our method in each iteration needs to compute the higher-order derivatives of a single randomly selected function only.
-Moreover, in contrast to most existing stochastic Newton and third-order methods, our approach guarantees local convergence faster than with first-order oracle and adapts to the problem’s curvature.
+To prove convergence, stochastic higher-order methods usually require the evaluation of a large number of higher derivatives (e.g., gradients, Hessians, etc.).
+On the other hand, our algorithmic framework does not have this drawback.
+In particular, one variant of our method requires at each iteration the random selection of a single function from the finite-sum and the computation of only its higher-order derivatives.
+Moreover, unlike most existing stochastic higher-order methods (e.g., second- and third-order methods), ours have faster local convergence than first-order methods, as they adapt to the objective function’s curvature.
 Besides providing a general framework for the design and analysis of stochastic higher-order methods, in special cases, where complexity bounds are known for some particular algorithms, our convergence results recover the existing bounds (see Remark \ref{rem:comp}).
 In particular, for strongly convex functions and $p=2$ we recover the local linear rate from \cite{KovRic:19}.
-For the deterministic case, i.e the batch size is equal to the number of functions in the finite-sum, we obtain local superlinear convergence as in \cite{DoiNes:2019}.
-Numerical simulations also confirm the efficiency of our algorithm, i.e. the increasing of the approximation order $p$ can have beneficial effects in terms of convergence rates.
+For the deterministic case, i.e., the batch size is equal to the number of functions in the finite-sum, we obtain local superlinear convergence as in \cite{DoiNes:2019}. {Finally, for $p=1$ SHOM coincides with the popular MISO algorithm \cite{Mairal:15} and a byproduct of our convergence analysis leads to new convergence results for MISO in the nonsmooth and nonconvex settings under the KL assumption.} Numerical simulations also confirm the efficiency of our algorithm, i.e. increasing the approximation order can have beneficial effects in terms of convergence.